justinyaodu/gsheet-planner/README.md

 ### Customize the Item Categories

-Go to the `Categories` sheet and edit the list of items.
+Go to the `Settings` sheet and edit the list of category names.
 Place more important categories above less important ones.

 ### Customize the Item Category Colors